 Choosing to homeschool our children was the best thing we ever did.
 We have a plethora of wonderful memories and experiences to take with us for life.
-I feel blessed to still have two years left of shared learning to take place with my youngest.
-Our homeschooling days are not over yet and I plan on treasuring Every.Single.Moment that we have left.
+I feel blessed to have been able to provide my children with a gentle education and a home where the love of God is felt and they are nutured according to their giftings.
+Homeschooling has honeslty been the biggest blessing in our lives.

 These are my own ponderings on these two things, perhaps you will read my words and find something that resonates with you, or perhaps you won’t and that’s okay.